kinanmouk/UN-Parallel-Corpora-Analysis/README.md

 # Habibi-Milk
+Kinan Al-Mouk
+### Summary
-This is Kinan Al-Mouk's term project for LING1340 Data Science for Linguists at the University of Pittsburgh
+This project counts as submission for my term project for LING1340 Data Science for Linguists instructed by Na-Rae Han at the University of Pittsburgh